mathiasleborgne/covid-graph/README.md

 ## Predictions

-The curves for daily new cases and deaths are fit to a list of models, and the best model is used, amongst:
+The curves for daily new cases and deaths (per million inhabitants) are fit to a list of models, and the best model is used, amongst:

 * an increasing exponential curve (when it doesn't look flat yet)
 * or an increasing logistic curve (when it starts to flatten)